Well there, Smarty Pants, take our 25-question NCAA basketball quiz and find out how smart you really are. Credit: Andrew Wolfson, The Courier-Journal

 The opposing coach can pick the shooter from the players on the floor or the bench.

-The opposing coach picks from the four remaining players on the floor, unless the injured player was the victim of a flagrant foul.
+The opposing coach would pick from the four remaining players on the floor unless the injured player is the victim of a flagrant foul.

 Send out for Kyle Macy!
 The injured player’s coach can pick anyone in the arena to attempt the foul shots.